 ND49, 50.
 After the Cwlth Govt moved out, Notre Dame bought these buildings and is redesigning them.
 They are parts of the building complex on Pakenham, Phillimore, and Henry Streets.
 The photo shows only the Falk Building.
 See also the Robert Harper/Jebsens building on the corner of Pakenham/Phillimore.

 This is the way Notre Dame used to present the map on their website up to 2018:

 Download (as a pdf) a 2001 tour of some Notre Dame buildings.
-The university is going to let me have a current version when it becomes available in about May 2019.
+The university was going to let me have a current version when it became available in about May 2019.

 Notre Dame Australia

 Notes about the university in Fremantle, the newsletter of the Fremantle Society: February 1989, April 1989, July 1989, September 1989, February 1990.